Efficient Attention Mechanism for Visual Dialog that can Handle All the Interactions between Multiple Inputs: Summary and Conclusion

-\textbf{Supplementary Material to\\ ``Efficient Attention Mechanism for Handling All the Interactions\\ between Many Inputs with Application to Visual Dialog''}\ where we compute a matrix product $Q K^\top$ as above.
+\textbf{Supplementary Material}\ where we compute a matrix product $Q K^\top$ as above.
 In the computation of $\bar{\cal A}_{X}(Y)$, we need another matrix product, but it is merely the transposed matrix $K Q^\top$ due to the symmetry between $X$ and $Y$.
 For the computational efficiency, we perform computation of $\bar{\cal A}_{Y}(X)$ and $\bar{\cal A}_{X}(Y)$ simultaneously; see $\texttt{MultiHeadAttention}(X, Y)$ in our code.
 Further, following \cite{nguyen2018improved}, we also pad $X$ and $Y$ with two $d$-dimensional vectors that are randomly initialized with He normal initialization.
 This implements ``no-where-to-attend'' features in the computation of $\bar{\cal A}_{Y}(X)$ and $\bar{\cal A}_{X}(Y)$.

 Table \ref{tab:hyperparams} shows the hyperparameters used in our experiments, which are selected following the previous studies.
 We perform all the experiments on a GPU server that has four Tesla V100-SXM2 of 16GB memory with CUDA version 10.0 and Driver version 410.104.
 It has Intel(R) Xeon(R) Gold 6148 CPU @ 2.40GHz of 80 cores with the RAM of 376GB memory.
 We use Pytorch version 1.2 \cite{paszke2017automatic} as the deep learning framework.